 Please visit our MFT program webpage, which provides extensive information, guidance, and forms for applicants, students, and graduates: www.csunmft.net

-Prerequisites must be completed prior to beginning the program: no exceptions.
+Prerequisites for the program must be completed prior to beginning the program: no exceptions.

 To apply for equivalency, download the course substitution request form (found on prospective student webpage) and submit as directed.

 |Prerequisites to the M.S.
 Program in Family Therapy (3 Units)|